The number of individuals with dementia was projected to be 261,000 by 2030 and will continue to increase to 590,000 people in 2050.

 Being a caregiver for a loved one with dementia can be challenging at times.
 Here are some tips for caregivers of persons with dementia.

 A dementia diagnosis is a stressful and emotional experience for both you and your loved one.
 At this time, having the right support is crucial.
 It may be helpful for both you and your loved one to join a support group or visit a counsellor to help with the adjustment.
 Here are two dementia support groups and assistance.

 As dementia progresses, the care needs of your loved one will grow as well.
 Being well-prepared for the journey ahead can help to reduce stress and manage expectations.
 Discuss with family members to work out a viable arrangement, and explore potential long-term care options.

 Over time, your loved one may face trouble finding the right words, repeat themselves often, or have inappropriate outbursts.
 In such moments, avoid becoming frustrated and remember that your loved one cannot help their condition.
 Speaking slowly and simply, and responding with affection and affirmation can help ease their confusion and build their confidence and self-esteem.

 Having a familiar routine can be comforting for persons with dementia and help ease tension and anxiety.
 Help your loved ones establish a healthy routine that can keep their body and mind active.

-While we care for our loved one, it is also important not to tire yourself out and self-care, to avoid feeling overwhelmed and last the caregiving road ahead.
-Remember that you are not alone – help and support is never more than a phone call away.
+While we care for our loved ones, it is also important not to tire yourself out and self-care, to avoid feeling overwhelmed and last the caregiving road ahead.
+Remember that you are not alone – help and support are never more than a phone call away.

 - Bhandari, S. (2019).
 Caring for a Person with Dementia.
 WebMD.
 Retrieved 15 April 2020, from https://www.webmd.com/palliative-care/caring-for-a-person-with-dementia#1.